pvto/pvto.github.io/_posts/2015-09-24-breeding-an-ensemble-sort.md

 and have stuck with them since.

-I sample a batch of 160 random items from the array and order them to get the nine quantile estimates.
+I sample a batch of 160 random items from the array and order them to get nine quantile estimates.
-These provide some fast solutions for algorithm choice, or are used by bleedsorts in their internals.
+They provide some fast solutions for algorithm choice.
+They are also used by bleedsorts.

 #Algorithms